duck-nukem/revieve/README.md

 # Running the application

-`docker-compose up app` will take care of building and starting the application
+`docker-compose run --rm app` will take care of building and starting the application

 `docker-compose run --rm tests` will build the container if it doesn't exist and run the tests